aposin/openinsuranceplatform/CONTRIBUTING.md

 ##### Proposals
 * Do be specific in describing what you want to be added and how it would solve a problem you are facing.
 * Do not open an Issue with just “make X better” or “improve X”.
-* Do open an issue for a feature request with “Make X better by adding Y because Z”.
+* Do open an Issue for a feature request with “Make X better by adding Y because Z”.
 * Do not confuse feature size with project fit.
 Fit is determined first, then implementation.
 Some fitting features will take a long time to implement because they are large.
 But no unfit features should be implemented no matter how easy.
 * Do close feature requests you no longer need.
 If someone else has the same request, they can open a separate issue more focused on their needs.